dmwyatt/rsyncwrap/README.md

 # A library for using rsync from python.
+* We call rsync with the `-a` option.
+This means it's recursive and preserves everything except hard links.
+* This early version only supports transferring the `source` directory *into* the destination directory.
+In other words, in the above example we'd end up with `/the_destination/the_source`.
+* Of course, since this is rsync, we only transfer changed bytes and this means it's a resumable process.
+* In my testing rsync yields a stats update about once a second, so that's how often we yield them to the caller.

 # How to use
 Perform a sync between local source and local